Granular geographic data delivers near-time, privacy-compliant insights

 Share this article

-On the other, marketers are still under pressure to make sure every ad dollar works as hard as possible amid macroeconomic uncertainty and consumers moving into an expanding universe of digital platforms.
+On the other hand, marketers are still under pressure to make sure every ad dollar works as hard as possible amid macroeconomic and geopolitical uncertainty and consumers moving into an expanding universe of digital platforms.

-The good news is there is an approach that can square this circle and deliver granular, privacy compliant insights when marketers need them.
+The good news is there is an approach that can square this circle and deliver granular, privacy-compliant insights that can help to mitigate the current challenges.

 In the UK or US, for example, delivery metrics for every ad placement can be accessed at the postcode or Zip Code level.
 Crucially, this data does not contain personally identifiable information (PII).
-Unlike MTA, this means that it is compliant with data protection regulation by default.
+Unlike MTA, which relies on user- or cookie-level data, this means that it is compliant with data protection regulation by default.
+As marketers increasingly adopt AI, the lack of PII in granular geographic data also makes it harder for any potential bad actors seeking to exploit it.

-When you layer key KPIs, such as sales metrics, and other factors, such as local economic conditions, promotions, and weather on top, you can start to build up an accurate picture of how your campaigns are performing across a large, statistically significant number of micro-geographic areas.
+When you integrate key KPIs, such as sales metrics, and other factors, such as local economic conditions, promotions, and weather with granular geographic data, you can start to build up an accurate picture of how your campaigns are performing across a large, statistically significant number of micro-geographic areas.

-But as well as providing you with hindsight about the past, these insights can also help you with present and future campaigns.
-Getting information in near time – via data automation and advanced modelling methods – allows us to understand performance across different geographies.
-This means you can optimize campaigns on the fly.
-If an advert is working in well in one area but not another, for example, or with one audience but not another, you could change the underperforming creative unit or pull the campaign entirely and reallocate the budget.
+As well as providing you with hindsight about the past, the insights generated from granular geographic data can also help you with present and future campaigns.
+Getting information in near time – via data automation and advanced modelling methods – means you can optimize campaigns on the fly.
+If an advert is working well in one area but not another, for example, or with one audience but not another, you could change the underperforming creative unit or pull the campaign entirely and reallocate the budget.

 By understanding audience performance across micro-geographies, you can improve who you target in the future and maximize performance.
 To enable this, it is important to focus on audience attributes that are buyable within programmatic media platforms.
 These attributes ensure that your measurement-to-insight-to-activation loop is a complete circle.